─────────

 Volumetric fog has a great synergy with volumetric lighting.

-To-Do: Add image
+ToDo: Add image

 Chromatic Aberration